ToolShedTested

 How to Choose

 If you're tackling your first DIY plumbing repair and building a toolkit from scratch, start with the right-angle drill and a set of quality hand tools before spending money on powered connection equipment.
-The Milwaukee M12 FUEL right-angle drill handles the access problem that stops most plumbing work in its tracks -- getting through joists and studs to run new lines.
+The Milwaukee M12 2415-20 right-angle drill/driver handles the access problem that stops many small plumbing tasks in tight cabinets, joist bays, and wall cavities.
 Pair it with 10 and 12-inch channel-lock pliers, a basin wrench, a tubing cutter sized for your pipe material, a pipe wrench, PTFE tape, and a reliable headlamp.
 That foundation handles the majority of repair work: faucet replacements, supply line replacements, shutoff valve swaps, and simple drain repairs.
 Manual PEX crimp tools are available for under $50 and work perfectly well for small-scale repairs where you're making a dozen connections or fewer.

 The decision to invest in a powered PEX crimp tool hinges on project scale.
 If you're adding a bathroom, replumbing a kitchen, or running new supply lines for a whole-house water filtration system, the Ridgid PEX-One pays for itself in time and physical effort within the first day of work.
 Making 50 to 100 crimp connections with a manual tool is genuinely exhausting, and inconsistent hand strength late in the day is a real risk for connection quality.
 The powered tool produces consistent, go/no-go verified crimps with a single squeeze regardless of fatigue.
 Ridgid's lifetime warranty on the tool and free replacement of the jaw inserts is a meaningful advantage -- these are the parts that wear and need periodic replacement on any crimp tool.
 If you are doing a single repair of a few connections, rent the tool or buy a manual version.